UnovaUnova Nodes

 List the distinct event.type values seen across the calling account's assets.
 For populating event-filter dropdowns.

-POST/asset2/v2/list/:publicKeyAuth: Bearer
+GET/asset2/v2/list/:publicKeyAuth: Bearer

 List assets created by a specific publicKey (typically a facility wallet), paginated.